MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

 ---
-title: "Bing Ads Sandbox"
-ms.service: "bing-ads"
-ms.topic: "article"
+title: "Microsoft Advertising Sandbox" ms.service: "bing-ads" ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
-description: Bing Ads provides an API sandbox environment where you can test your application before deploying it to the production environment.
+description: Microsoft Advertising provides an API sandbox environment where you can test your application before deploying it to the production environment.
 ---
-# Bing Ads Sandbox
+# Microsoft Advertising Sandbox
-Bing Ads provides an API sandbox environment where you can test your application before deploying it to the production environment.
+Microsoft Advertising provides an API sandbox environment where you can test your application before deploying it to the production environment.
 Ads that you create in sandbox are not served.
 Supported services in sandbox vary from production.
-To get the web service addresses for supported services, see [Bing Ads Web Service Addresses](web-service-addresses.md).
+To get the web service addresses for supported services, see [Bing Ads API Web Service Addresses](web-service-addresses.md).

 > [!NOTE]
 > Sandbox may be down for maintenance, with or without prior notification.
 Efforts will be made to notify users before sandbox downtime.

 ## <a name="access"></a>Get Sandbox Access
 The sandbox and production environments use separate credentials.
-Although in production you need to get your own developer token, all Bing Ads customers can use the following universal developer token in sandbox.
+Although in production you need to get your own developer token, all Microsoft Advertising customers can use the following universal developer token in sandbox.

 ```string
 BBD37VB98